 - How fancy or expensive your instrument is

 Will I have a video or in-person audition?

-For the 2022-2023 season auditions this spring, all orchestra auditions except for percussion will take place via video.
-After you have submitted your online audition registration, a CYSO staff member will email you detailed video instructions.
-Percussion students will also be emailed with in-person audition date, time, and safety information.
+For the 2023-2024 season auditions this spring, all orchestra auditions except for percussion will take place via video.
+Percussion students will be emailed with a form to schedule an in-person audition date and time.

 Can I edit my audition video?

 Absolutely no editing or sound enhancements of any kind are permitted.
 Your audition video should be one continuous take.
 Audition videos that are suspected to have been edited or otherwise enhanced will be immediately disqualified.

 How long should my audition video be?